vinaldsz/SocketIO_Messenger/README.md

 - Node.js (v14 or higher)
 - npm (v6 or higher)

+## Creative Addition

+- Allowing multiple clients to communicate with each other.
+- The message sent by the user will be on the right hand side and message sent by other users on the left side.

 ## License

 This project is licensed under the [MIT License](LICENSE).